Chase Sapphire Preferred® Card vs. Amex Blue Cash Preferred: Which is Best?

 United Airlines logo United Virgin Atlantic logo Virgin Atlantic

-The Blue Cash Preferred earns cash back rewards, which are received in the form of Reward Dollars that can be redeemed as a statement credit.
+The Amex Blue Cash Everyday Preferred offers a straightforward approach to redeeming rewards.
+Cash back is received in the form of Reward Dollars that can be redeemed as a statement credit or at Amazon.com checkout.

 Moreover, its points are incredibly flexible, allowing you to transfer them to multiple airline and hotel partners.